qlu-lab/SUPERGNOVA/README.md

 The software is developed and tested in Linux and Mac OS environments.
 The statistical computing software R and the following R packages are required:

 * data.table

+### Tutorial

+### Credits

+Those using the SUPERGNOVA software should cite:

+Local genetic correlation analysis reveals heterogeneous etiologic sharing of complex traits